 meningococcal; disease; immunisation;

 Meningococcal bacteria live naturally in the back of the nose and throat in about 10 per cent of the population without causing illness.
-In a small number of people, a particular strain of the bacteria gets through the lining of the throat, enters the bloodstream and causes meningococcal disease.
+In a small number of people, particular strains of the bacteria get through the lining of the throat, enters the bloodstream and causes meningococcal disease.

 Most cases occur suddenly and are unrelated to any other cases.
 Outbreaks where more than one person is affected are rare.
 Although everyone is a carrier at some time, carriers are most common among young adults and people who smoke.